-Around the same time (in December 2003) Genesis also founded a non-profit, Helps International (HINT), that operated as a social arm of his ministry carrying out practical projects in health, education, micro-finance and information technology in and out of Buea.
+Around the same time (officially in December 2003) I also founded a non-profit, Helps International (HINT), that operated as a social arm of our ministry carrying out practical projects in health, education, micro-finance, and information technology in and out of Buea.
 Thousands of lives would later be impacted by HINT locally and internationally, including recognition of his work by the US Embassy in Cameroon and the US State Department, the Cameroon Government, the Global Junior Challenge in Rome, the Global Social Benefit Incubator at Santa Clara University among others.
 See links below for more.

 - 6-months Ministry Training School in South Africa in 2008.